j-ehrhardt/paramOpt/README.md

 Overall, the results show that gradient-based parameter estimation can converge faster than search-based baselines and can identify non-intuitive parameter combinations that outperform conventionally estimated process parameters.

-The following GIFs illustrate the second optimization step of paramOpt.
+The following GIFs illustrate the second optimization step of paramOpt (gt = ground truth, rec = estimated parameter values, guess = optimization starting value).

 | This is an example for finding only one parameter | This is an example for finding two parameters |
 | ------------------------------------------------- | --------------------------------------------- |